 Using an inter-disciplinary and experiential approach to learning, the Remerge Institute takes the best academic thinking and proven community building practices to help students explore, understand and create real solutions to poverty and social-exclusion in real communities.

-Whether in Sweet Auburn or in the classroom, we are committed to building strong, supportive communities.
-In both in-person and online courses, our instructors work to build meaningful relationships with their students.
-Throughout each course the instructors journey with their students to find real solutions to real problems.
+Whether it's an in-person or online course, our instructors work alongside students to help them learn and create real solutions to real problems.
 As such, the online courses are run not through recorded videos, but through live instruction via Zoom.

 The Remerge Institute is a part of Remerge, a values-driven community-building organization founded in 1999.
 Located in the historic Sweet Auburn neighborhood of Atlanta, GA, we bring together stakeholders and create collaborative solutions that accelerate belonging & flourishing in both local and upstream systems.
 We are particularly attentive to the inclusion of the vulnerable and the place where solutions are implemented.